Principal-Agent Relationship

 Managers’ and stockholders’ interests are rarely perfectly aligned.
 Examples of conflicts include:

-• Lack of Adequate Effort: Managers may be incapable or reluctant to make investments, effectively manage costs, or make tough choices such as closing unprofitable business segments.
+• Lack of Adequate Effort: Managers may be incapable of making investments, effectively managing costs, or making tough choices such as closing unprofitable business segments.
 Inadequate monitoring of employees or lack of control may lead to unintentional risks and potential legal issues.

 • Misaligned Risk Appetite: Compensation packages heavily reliant on stock grants and options may drive excessive risk-taking by management, as these benefit from rising share prices.
 Conversely, minimal usage of such incentives can result in overly cautious decision-making and difficulty attracting skilled personnel.
 This misalignment may conflict with the company’s goal of value creation or shareholders’ preference for high-risk, high-reward ventures.